if-paul-then/if-paul-then.github.io/_articles/lessons-learnt-with-my-solar-backup-installation/article.md

 date: 2020-04-27
 layout: article
 ---
 Due to an increase in power interruptions where I live, I decided to bite the bullet and get a solar based backup power solution with lithium batteries and a hybrid inverter.
 In the process I realised that I had a couple of misconceptions of these systems.
-I’ve also realised that my misconceptions are quite common when I explained the system to friends.
+I also realised that my misconceptions are quite common when I explained the system to friends.
 With this article I hope that I can help others in clearing up some of these.

 TODO: TOC